ziapeltagames/six-winters/docs/RULES.md

 Instructions to **burn** cards refer to placing them out of play for the remainder of the campaign.
 There is no effect that brings a burned card back into play.

-## Burn Obstacles
+## Clear Unfinished Progress and Asset Dice

-In each region's obstacle discard pile, burn the obstacle card on the bottom the discard deck.
-That is, the first obstacle discarded.
+Remove and discard any asset dice currently on location cards.
+Discard any dice on currently unfinshed progress cards and discard the progress cards to the appropriate stage deck.

 ## Burn Progress Cards